Install on Azure

 High-level deployment process

-- Create a KeyVault for certificates.
-Generate the certificates and make them available in the KV.
+- Create a Key Vault for certificates.
+Generate the certificates and make them available in the Key Vault.

-- Deploy static infrastructure using terraform (VNET, AKS, PostgreSQL, Redis, Storage Accounts, Application Gateway)
+- Deploy static infrastructure using Terraform (VNET, AKS, PostgreSQL, Redis, Storage Accounts, Application Gateway)

 - With the values from Step 2, create the Medplum app configuration